6 better options for emergency cash than an early 401(k) withdrawal

 With a decent credit score you could snag a favorable interest rate, Poorman says.
 But “favorable” is relative: That still means 8% – 12% because the loan is unsecured.
 If possible, secure the loan with some type of asset (such as a car already paid for) to lock in a lower rate.

 With your home as collateral you get a better interest rate and a longer payback.
 It’s friendlier for your monthly budget.
 Beware how fees for appraisals and underwriting can add to the overall loan balance.

 Instead of fixed-term repayment, you get a variable repayment and interest rate.
 You may opt for an interest-only repayment, but most often that comes loaded with a balloon payment, Poorman says, and may be tough to afford.

 4. Zero-interest credit card

-These offers may give you a cushion but watch the terms: If the card’s interest is “capitalized,” that means once the initial offer expires, you’ll fall prey to a hike in rates so the card vendor can make up for the lost revenue.
-Pay back the balance on deadline if you transfer debt to the card.
+These offers may give you a cushion—but watch the terms: If the card’s interest is “capitalized,” that means once the initial offer expires, you could be on the hook for accrued interest during the offer period.
+This can dramatically increase your principal balance and make it even harder to eliminate credit-card debt.
+That’s why it’s important to pay back the balance on deadline if you transfer debt through this kind of offer.